-The Legislature and Governor approved a \$4 billion parks and water bond proposal (SB 5, De Leon) for voter consideration in June 2018 Legislative session.
-In the event that the voters approve the bond, it is vital that Napa County parks projects are eligible for various funding pots.
+The Legislature and Governor approved a \$4 billion parks and water bond proposal (SB 5, De Leon)-which voters approved in June 2018. for voter consideration in June 2018 Legislative session.
+In the event that the voters approve the bond, ilt is vital that Napa County parks projects are eligible for various funding pots.

 - 1. Develop a comprehensive list of existing and future park project needs within the County of Napa with as many details as possible. - 2.
-Advocate that any proposed parks bond include criteria which would be favorable to the County of Napa's projects.
+Advocate that implementation guidelines developed by State granting agencies any proposed parks bond-include eriteria which criteria that would be favorable to the County of Napa's projects.